 Launchpad Venture Group understands that fund-raising is a difficult process which requires skills sometimes outside of the founders’ comfort zone.
-Regardless of whether we ultimately invest, our goal is to make the process as pleasant, efficient, and helpful as we possibly can.
+Regardless of whether we ultimately invest, our goal is to make the process as pleasant, professional, respectful, efficient, and helpful as we possibly can.
 Starting a company is hard enough - Launchpad wants to do what it can to make the fund-raising process as comfortable and easy as possible.

 Launchpad members refer many of the companies which present.
 If you know a Launchpad member, that is often the best way to start your relationship with the group.
 If not, start by reviewing our investment criteria to determine if your company is a good fit with our areas of investment focus.
 If the fit seems good, you are encouraged to submit an application on-line as detailed below.
 (Launchpad does not accept hard-copy business plans.)
 If you are unsure about the fit, please send an email to to enquire about the likely level of interest.

 Launchpad maintains a secure, password protected application portal which will walk you through the application process steps and help you outline your thoughts.
 Creating a thorough and competitive application can take some time, but the system allows you to save your work as you go and complete your application in a number of sessions (nothing is transmitted to Launchpad until you complete and submit.)
 You may also edit or supplement your application after you submit it.
 The online process allows for advanced materials such as a short video, inclusion of your logo, and uploading of other presentation materials.
 It also creates a level playing filed for like-to-like comparisons and helps manage communications over the entire time you are working with Launchpad.
-If you have any questions about the application process, there are help resources on the site, and you can always send an email to to enquire about assistance.
+If you have any questions about the application process, there are help resources on the site, and you can always send an email to inquire about assistance.

 Launchpad receives a large number of plans each month, but endeavors to respond to submissions promptly.
 Where there is no interest, we can generally let you know quickly (i.e. within a month), and in doing so, we will provide whatever suggestions or advice we can to assist you with your subsequent funding efforts.